napoleon98/WebApp/README.md

  1. Download the code in MyWebApp
  2. Import files into Eclipse IDE
  3. Create a database with name mydatabase
- 4. Change spring.datasource.url, spring.datasource.username,spring.datasource.password according to yours ones.These are into [application.properties](), click on to visit them.Now you can connect to the database that you created before.
+ 4. Change spring.datasource.url, spring.datasource.username,spring.datasource.password according to yours ones.These are into [application.properties](https://github.com/napoleon98/WebApp/blob/main/MyWebApp/src/main/resources/application.properties), click on to visit them.Now you can connect to the database that you created before.
- 5. Run......
+ 5. Run MyWebAppApplication.java that you will find in MyWebApp/src/main/java/com/example/MyWebApp/, as Java Application.

  Now, you can manually, "fill" the tables, that are created in your database, using mySQL workbench for example.